MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 ms.tgt_pltfrm: ""
 ms.technology: "r-server"
 ms.custom: ""
-redirect_url: "/microsoft-r/rserver-install-linux-server/"
 ---

 # R Server Installation for Linux Systems

-This article explains how to install versions 8.0.0 and 8.0.5 of Microsoft R Server on a Linux server.
-Version 8.0.5 is recommended because it includes an updated installer for deploying R Server in fewer steps, including a slipstream installation of **Microsoft R Open for R Server** that comes with most of its dependencies built into the package.
+This article explains how to install newer versions of Microsoft R Server on a Linux server.
+The newest version (8.0.5), Microsoft R Server 2016, is recommended because it includes an updated installer that deploys R Server in fewer steps, including a slipstream installation of **Microsoft R Open for R Server 2016** that comes with most of its dependencies built into the package.

 You can only install one version of R Server.
 Side-by-side is not supported.
 If the server already has an existing installation, you should uninstall the current deployment before installing the new version.
 See [Uninstall Microsoft R Server to upgrade to a newer version](rserver-install-uninstall-upgrade.md) for instructions.